Setting up an emulator

 Setting up an emulator is a convenient way to test your code in a virtual device.
 However, it can be tricky to set them up in some machines and they can be very slow.
 In this video we also show ‘comments’ in a program (09:10).

-- and you have an Android 2.2 or higher device you can use to test your code proceed to the next step.
+If you have an Android 2.2 device (or higher) that you can use to test your code, proceed to the next Step.